Equality and Meritocracy

-This is illogical to do so in a honest democracy because the law shouldn’t judge people in accordance to their individuality, as this judgement would quickly create a biased preference because of something that shouldn’t play a significant role when judging people and deciding their verdict.
+This is illogical to do so in an honest democracy, because the law should not judge people in accordance to their individuality.
+Such a judgment would quickly create a biased preference based on something that should not play a significant role when judging people and deciding their verdict.

-But besides of that, I agree that freedom contradicts equality; at least, any equality that is not the equality of opportunity and the equality of the law.
-Equality of opportunity is also a good example of how freedom is limited for the sake of the disadvantaged, whether by their race, by their financial status, by a disability and so forth.
+However, I agree that freedom contradicts equality, at least any equality that is not the equality of opportunity and the equality of the law.
+Equality of opportunity is also a good example of how freedom is limited for the sake of the disadvantaged, whether by their race, by their financial status, by a disability, and so forth.

-This is why communism can make a country very poor - by giving people the exact money they need to exist as living beings and nothing more, the country automatically losses a lot of money from people with great potential to financially benefit their country.
+This is why communism can make a country very poor.
+By giving people the exact money they need to exist as living beings and nothing more, the country automatically loses a lot of money from people with great potential to financially benefit their country.

 This is why saying that we are all the same in the eyes of the law and in the eyes of opportunity is good only for these aspects, but potentially horrible in any other aspect of life.
 This is where I, as an individualist, draw the line of my individualist beliefs.